cloudxlab/GPT-from-scratch/README.md

 ## Files

-- **input.txt**: This file includes the Shakespear work in a single file. serves as the input for training both the Bigram model and the GPT model.
+- **input.txt**: This file includes the Shakespear work in a single file.
+It serves as the input for training both the Bigram model and the GPT model.

 - **bigram.ipynb**: A Jupyter notebook that includes code for training a basic Bigram model.
 This model is a simple n-gram language model that can generate text.